 What Can Non-Citizens Do?

-You’ll want to do this as soon as possible, as even a small violation of an injunction could threaten your legal status and risks deportation.
+You’ll want to do this as soon as possible, as even a small violation of an injunction could threaten your legal status and risk deportation.
 Violations of injunctions related to domestic violence can often lead to immediate deportation, even without a conviction.

 Reach Out To A Skilled Immigration Attorney